wenbinyugroup/OpenSG/paper.md

 OpenSG uses local coordinate reference frames with elemental direction cosine matrices provided in input YAML files, considering all three Euler angle rotations in the local elemental frame.
 The global beam reference frame *xyz* aligns with the BeamDyn coordinate system having the z-axis along the beam reference line.
 The local elemental reference frame *123* is aligned such that the normal direction *e₃* points inward toward the beam reference line.

 For shell structures, the local curvilinear frame *123* considers the normal to shell element *e₃* in the inward direction, *e₁* points along the global beam axis, and *e₂* follows the right-hand rule.
-OpenSG considers the outer-mold layer (OML) as the shell-reference surface, with the layup proceeding along the positive *e₃* direction.
+OpenSG considers the outer-mold-line (OML) as the shell-reference surface, with the layup proceeding along the positive *e₃* direction.

 For aperiodic 3D SG, the boundaries are mapped geometrically from 3D SG to perform MSG separately for obtaining unknown fluctuating displacements at boundary nodes.
 For instance, 3D SG (shell elements) would map 1D SG (line elements) boundary meshes at both aperiodic ends transferring the corresponding material layup and orientation information.
 This operation is automatically taken care by OpenSG and user gets the advantage to have Timoshenko beam stiffness at boundaries in addition to that of 3D SG.